If your child experiences anxiety or is unable to cooperate for needed dental work, they can benefit from sedation dentistry.

 Oral sedation dentistry involves the administration of medications that calm a patient creating a drowsy, sleep-like state.
 Oral Sedation patients are conscious, can breathe on their own, and are able to respond to questions.
 This is referred to as “Sedation Dentistry.”
 Some children who are experiencing anxiety and are unable to cooperate for needed dental treatment can benefit from oral sedation dentistry.

 There are different levels of dental sedation.
-When you come in for your appointment, Dr. Hoffmann or Dr. Daugherty will decide which level is best for you or your child.
+When you come in for your appointment, Dr. Hoffmann or Dr. Behl will decide which level is best for you or your child.

 Special Needs Dentistry